type

 Unindexed Arguments are stored in byte form in the

-field.
+data field.
 These parameters typically contain more detailed information but cannot be directly queried through indexing.4.
 Indexed Parameter Limitations

 Each event allows a maximum of three indexed parameters, which is one of Ethereum's log storage limitations.